This topic describes how to use the YYYYMM function.

 For example, the

-The YYYYMM function is applicable to scenarios where data needs to be partitioned
+The YYYYMM function is suitable for scenarios in which data needs to be partitioned

-into database shards by year and month of the year.
-We recommend that you use this
+into database shards based on the year and the number of months in the year.
+We recommend

-- Partition data into the database shards by year and month of the year.
+- Data is partitioned into the database shards based on the year and number of months in the year.

-- Distribute data from the same month to the same table shard and ensure that each month within two years corresponds to a separate table shard.
+- Data generated in the same month is partitioned into the same table shard.
+Each month within a cycle of two years corresponds to an independent table shard.

 The YYYYMM function can meet the preceding requirements.
-You require that each month within two years correspond to a table shard.
-Therefore, a total of 24 physical table shards must be created, because a year has 12 months (12 × 2 = 24).DRDS has eight database shards.
-Therefore, three physical table shards must be created in each database shard (24/8 = 3).
+If each month within two years needs to correspond to a table shard, a total of 24 physical table shards must be created.
+This is because a year has 12 months.
+The total number of physical table shards that must be created is calculated by using the following equation: 12 × 2 = 24.
+Three physical table shards must be created in each database shard because a PolarDB-X instance has eight database shards.
+The number of physical table shards that must be created by using the following equation: 24/8 = 3.

 create table test_yyyymm_tb ( id int, name varchar(30) DEFAULT NULL, create_time datetime DEFAULT NULL, primary key(id) ) ENGINE=InnoDB DEFAULT CHARSET=utf8 dbpartition by YYYYMM(create_time) tbpartition by YYYYMM(create_time) tbpartitions 3;